Policy Number: FAS201602

 Non-payment of school fees by families may result in a non-acceptance of enrolment of students into Secondary school/college and non-enrolment of siblings into Primary schools.

-In circumstances where all collection attempts have been exhausted, the Director of System Stewardship may recommend to the Regional Director that a student’s ongoing enrolment at a Sydney Catholic school be terminated for the following school year.
+In circumstances where all collection attempts have been exhausted, the Director of System Stewardship may recommend to the Director that a student’s ongoing enrolment at a Sydney Catholic school be terminated for the following school year.

 In cases of oustanding fees, a school may exclude a student from non-compulsory events such as an overseas excursion and/or the school formal.